How To Volunteer And Travel New Zealand Like A Pro

 So you want to volunteer abroad in New Zealand, but don’t know where on earth to start?
 No worries (as the Kiwis say), IVHQ is here to help!
 With over 8 years experience in supporting thousands of travelers to volunteer abroad, IVHQ makes it easy and affordable to see the world and contribute to meaningful community projects at the same time.

 As a volunteer in New Zealand, you will be working as a team with the award-winning conservation charity, Sustainable Coastlines.
-Picking from one of these three projects based in Auckland, NZ’s biggest and busiest city.
+Picking from one of these two projects based in Auckland, NZ’s biggest and busiest city.
 So where to from here?
 Just follow the simple steps below to volunteer in New Zealand like a pro.

 - Choose a project to participate on